‘The Walking Dead’ Season 10: Episode 6 Will Delve Back Into The Radio Mystery

 SPOILER ALERT: This article discusses AMC’s The Walking Dead as well as the comic books on which it is based.
 Please proceed with caution if you wish to avoid spoilers.

 As previously reported by The Inquisitr, ever since a voice was unexpectedly heard on the radio in the Season 9 finale of AMC’s The Walking Dead, fans have been wondering who the voice belonged to and when they would find out more information.
 The Season 10 premiere came and went without any news and the mystery deepened.
-However, the latest clip for the upcoming episode of The Walking Dead reveals that next Sunday should start unraveling this mystery for fans.
+However, the latest clip for the upcoming episode of The Walking Dead reveals that next Sunday’s episode should start unraveling this mystery for fans.

 As Digital Spy points out, the advent of a mysterious voice on the radio could herald the arrival of the Commonwealth storyline from the comic book series on which the TV series is based.
 In the Walking Dead comics, a woman called Stephanie makes contact with Eugene Porter (played by Josh McDermitt in the TV series).
 She is a member of the Commonwealth, a group that is more technologically advanced than the other communities that have risen up after the advent of the zombie apocalypse.